Home Sweet Home: Apache Ladies play first on-campus softball games

 The game was played at TJC’s practice facility, just north of the intersection of Divine Street and Porter Avenue.
 The practice facility was developed in the summer of 2019 to give Apache softball a location closer to campus to conduct daily workouts and for the potential future development of an on campus facility.

-TJC coach Eric Henderson hopes to scheduled several games there next season and athletic director Kevin Vest envisions a compete complex in the near future.
+TJC coach Eric Henderson hopes to schedule several games there next season and athletic director Kevin Vest envisions a softball/baseball complex in the future.

+"It was awesome playing on campus," Henderson said.
+"First of all we did not have to drive 25-30 minutes to get to a home game.
+It was awesome to have a game where other athletes and classmates could come out and offer support.
+The girls really enjoyed it.
+We hope to make this a regular thing next year."

+The Apache Ladies topped off the homecoming by giving Henderson a Gatorade bath (in this case, water).
+Henderson thought he was taking a selfie with group but his players drenched him.